Weinstein trial turns to accusers, starting with Sciorra

 NEW YORK (AP) - For years, actress Annabella Sciorra felt powerless against Harvey Weinstein, keeping to all but a few friends the allegation that the once-revered Hollywood honcho pinned her to a bed and raped her in the early 1990s.

 Now, more than a quarter-century later, Sciorra is set to confront Weinstein as a key prosecution witness at his New York City rape trial.
-A guilty verdict could put the 67-year-old Oscar winner in prison for the rest of his life.
+A guilty verdict could put the 67-year-old disgraced movie mogul in prison for the rest of his life.

-Sciorra, 59, is expected to testify Thursday, setting up the first of several face-to-face confrontations between Weinstein and his accusers at a trial that’s a landmark moment for the #MeToo movement.
+Sciorra, a 59-year-old actress best known for her work in “The Sopranos,” is expected to testify Thursday, setting up the first of several face-to-face confrontations between Weinstein and his accusers at a trial that’s a landmark moment for the #MeToo movement.

 The New York trial involves just a pair of the dozens of allegations that surfaced against Weinstein in recent years.
 He is charged with forcibly performing oral sex on former “Project Runway” production assistant Mimi Haleyi in his apartment in 2006 and raping an aspiring actress in a Manhattan hotel room in 2013.